-Google Drive for desktop allows you to access Drive files and Shared drives on demand from your PC.
+Google Drive for desktop allows you to access Drive files and Shared drives on-demand from your PC.
 You can choose to either stream the files so they are accessible online without having to download the files on your PC, or to mirror files, which downloads an offline copy of all your Drive files on your PC.
 You can also back up files from your PC onto Drive.

 Google Chat is a messaging platform designed for team collaboration.
-In addition to the standard chat facility, which allows you to directly communicate with one or more users, you can also create dedicated rooms for your team with threaded conversations, helping you communicate and collaborate better when working across locations.
+In addition to the standard chat facility, which allows you to directly communicate with one or more users, you can also create dedicated spaces for your team with threaded conversations, helping you communicate and collaborate better when working across locations.